homanate/java-projects/README.md

-# java_projects
-A collection of second year lab projects using java
+A collection of projects written in java.